v1s0or/v1s0or/README.md

 ## IDE's (idk if anyone cares im just trying to add more here)
 [![lang and frameworks](https://skillicons.dev/icons?i=visualstudio,vscode,eclipse)](https://skillicons.dev)

-and way more!
-also i hunt any fakies trying to steal your info so thank me, skids

 # Projects i made i recommend checking out
 very cool things ive made
 #